gangchen03/speech-ai/benchmark/README.md

 # Speech-to-Text (STT) Evaluation Benchmark

-This tool provides a framework for evaluating the performance of Google Cloud's Speech-to-Text models, such as Chirp, against a custom benchmark dataset.
+This tool provides a framework for evaluating the performance of Google Cloud's Speech-to-Text models, such as Chirp3, against a custom benchmark dataset.
 It automates the process of transcribing audio files, comparing the results against a ground truth dataset, and calculating standard industry metrics like Character Error Rate (CER) or Word Error Rate (WER).

 ## Features